 Deciding What You Want to Include

-For the purpose of this blog post, I’ll be using photos of the Teacher Planner Bundle that I sell.
-It includes a wide variety of planner essentials – covers, curriculum map templates, monthly calendars, weekly planning pages, tons of teacher planner forms and pages, and digital stickers.
+For this blog post, I’ll be using photos of the Teacher Planner Bundle that I sell.
+It includes various planner essentials – covers, curriculum map templates, monthly calendars, weekly planning pages, tons of teacher planner forms and pages, and digital stickers.

-Things you may want to include in your planner:
+Things you may want to include in your DIY teacher planner:

 - Curriculum map